dbaggett/baggett-sports-network/README.md

 Note: The table metadata located at `/infrastructure/hasura/tables/metadata.json` must be applied to execute GraphQL queries.
 Done for you when executing the `run.sh` script.

 ## Example Queries
-_Data may very depending on information ingested._
+_Data may vary depending on information ingested._

 ### Live Game Scores
 _Create a subscription to have your own score ticker._